Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 This step is where you will configure pacman to be able to download multiple packages at the same time and also enable the ability to download 32-bit packages through the Multilib repository.

 a.
 Run `nano /etc/pacman.conf` to enter the pacman config file.<br>
 b.
-Uncomment the line that you see below.<br>
+Uncomment the line that you see below to enable the 32 bit package repository.<br>

 ```
 [multilib]